 gain in value for the Technology sector, which leads for the third year running.

 to the top ten.
 Chinese companies Tencent and Alibaba replace US companies Exxon Mobil and Wells Fargo.

-In this report we have ranked the top 100 global companies by market capitalisation and compared how the list has evolved from March 2009 to March 2016.
-We have identified the risers and the fallers, looked at sector dynamics and presented a view on how the global landscape has changed.
+In this report we have ranked the top 100 global companies by market capitalisation and compared how the list has evolved from March 2009 to March 2018.
+We have identified the risers and the fallers, looked at sector dynamics and provided a view on how the global landscape has changed.

 Tel: +852 2289 1881

 UK Capital Markets Leader, Partner, PwC United Kingdom

 Tel: +44 773 659 9759